 [The] archive we’ve built is not ours, it’s the Egyptian peoples; it was filmed by the Egyptian people, it’s their story and it’s our story but a lot of people haven’t seen it.
 This country is going to be unpacking what happened here for generations and you never know what’s important and what isn’t.
 There are two things happening- there’s a duty to the present and a duty to the future and we’re trying to fulfil both.

-Slum TV are a media collective that ‘provide a means of expression to informal settlement communities in Kenya by providing the pertinent tools for this.’
+Slum TV, Kenya: Slum TV are a media collective that ‘provide a means of expression to informal settlement communities in Kenya by providing the pertinent tools for this.’
 They predominantly work in the Mathare slum in Nairobi, providing training and production support for residents wishing to make films.
 As a result, Slum TV has helped to develop a new visual culture, one that is both entertaining and educational; the narratives always feeding back into the community and offering some light and perspective on the lives lived in informal settlements like Mathare.
 You can watch many of the films on the Slum TV website, here.
 In August, the Slum Film Festival will run in both the Kibera and Mathare.
 Sam Hopkins, one of Slum TV’s founding members describes the screening process:

 The material is collated and screened on a monthly basis in public space in Mathare.
 Thus it functions like a ‘newsreel’ and affords the slum dwellers a form of local news.
 Having been screened locally, the content is then uploaded onto the website, which functions both as an archive of this oral history and a means to access a secondary, international audience.

 ZaLab: a filmmaking collective that ‘hosts participatory video and documentary workshops in intercultural contexts and situations of geographical and social marginalization.’
 Particularly powerful is their commitment to telling the stories of migrants who cross the Mediterranean from North Africa to Italy and Spain, and their dedication to outing the horrific practices of the Libyan police when migrants are returned.
 I initially came across ZaLab after reading this wonderful article by Maaza Mengiste, the Ethiopian writer, who published a moving article in Granta magazine about the journey of one particularly man, Dagmawi Yimer.
 Mengiste writes about the torturous journey that finally led to Dagmawi’s arrival to the Italian island of Lampedusa, over a year after he set out from Addis Ababa.
 Since settling in Italy, Dagmawi became a member of ZaLab, making documentaries collaboratively with other migrants about their experiences, to drawn attention to the journeys that are made.
 In a year when reports of the dehydrated dead, exploited and left floating at sea have dominated headlines, the activity of ZaLab is all the more important.
 Their films are engaging, moving, informative and a vital resource to make known what people will endure for the hope of a better life in Europe.
 Dagmawi also helped to found The Archive of Migrant Memories, in Rome.

 The Otolith Group: The otolith is the part of the inner ear that establishes the body’s sense of gravity, orientation and balance.
 Taking its name from this bodily compass, The Otolith Group seek to use moving image to orient themselves, and us, within a wider cultural and theoretical context.
 They want to ‘build a new film culture’.
 At times their films are difficult to penetrate and draped in theoretical references that escape many viewers, however their work that deals with Africa, particularly the work of John Akomfrah (formerly of the Black Audio Film Collective), militant filmmaking, ‘audio poverty’ and migration is powerful, thought provoking visual art.
 You can see an inventory of their work here.